Hopf-Galois module structure of degree p extensions of p-adic fields: Introduction

 In this paper, we will consider the problem of studying the module structure of the ring of integers in an arbitrary degree $p$ extension $L/K$ of $p$-adic fields.
-Of course, such an extension is not necessarily Galois, but it is always Hopf-Galois, and the Galois group $G$ of its normal closure over $K$ verifies $G\cong C_p\rtimes C_r$, where $r\mid p-1$.
-Moreover, $L/K$ admits a unique Hopf-Galois structure $H$.
-Therefore, the relevant problem in this context is to characterize the condition that $\mathcal{O}_L$ is $\mathfrak{A}_H$-free.
+Of course, such an extension $L/K$ is not necessarily Galois, but it is always Hopf-Galois, and the Galois group $G$ of its normal closure $\widetilde{L}$ over $K$ satisfies $G\cong C_p\rtimes C_r$, where $r\mid p-1$.
+Consequently, $G$ admits a unique order $r$ subgroup, whence $\widetilde{L}/K$ possesses a intermediate field $M$ such that $[M:K]=r$.
+It was found by Childs \cite{childs1989} that $L/K$ admits a unique Hopf-Galois structure $H$.
+Therefore, the relevant problem in this context is to characterize the condition that $\mathcal{O}_L$ is $\mathfrak{A}_{L/K}$-free.
 The case that $L/K$ is Galois corresponds to the choice $r=1$, for which the solution is given in Theorem \ref{thm:cyclicpfreeness}.
 The case that $r=2$ is the one for which $G$ is a dihedral group of order $2p$.
-For these extensions, the author found a complete characterization, which is exactly the same as in the Galois case when $\widetilde{L}/L$ is unramified \cite[Proposition 4.1]{gildegpdihedral} and has a similar flavour otherwise \cite[Theorem 1.2]{gildegpdihedral}.
-In this last case, the relevant number is the remainder of $\frac{p+t}{2}$ (instead of $t$) mod $p$.
-The content of our main result is the natural generalization of such results to the general case, with no restriction on $r$.
+For these extensions, the author found a complete characterization, which is exactly the same as in the Galois case when $\widetilde{L}/L$ is unramified \cite[Proposition 4.1]{gildegpdihedral} and has a similar flavor otherwise \cite[Theorem 1.2]{gildegpdihedral}.
+In this last case, the relevant number is the remainder mod $p$ of the number $\frac{p+t}{2}$, where $t$ is the largest ramification jump of $\widetilde{L}/K$.
+From now on, for a Galois extension of $p$-adic fields with Galois group $G$, we ignore any possible jump prior to $G_1$ in the chain of ramification groups, as it is done for instance in \cite[\textsection 1.2]{berge1978}.